fnznhnzn/erpnext-variantions-for-subscription-plans/README.md

     """
     item_variation = frappe.db.sql( SQL_1 )

-    # loop through results and match items in sales invoice by item_code.
+    # loop through results and match items in sales invoice by item_code
     # then amend custom_variation to description in Sales Invoice Item
     for iv in item_variation:
         sii = frappe.db.sql( # only select allowed here, so two steps